Forum Rules, Guidelines, and Tips

 4. Advertising: Use of the forums for commercial advertising is prohibited, as is using the forums for any other form of personal or business profit or gain, or to promote a particular commercial business or service.
 If you want to announce a promote a fundraiser related to bone marrow failure diseases, check with an administrator first.

-6. Free speech: The rules are not designed to censor opinions or promote the views of the site administrator.
-However, keep in mind that you are a guest on a private website and do not have the right to say whatever you want.
+6. Free speech: The rules are not designed to censor opinions or promote the views of the site owners.
+However, keep in mind that you are a guest on a private website, so we reserve the right to remove content that interefers with the goals of the site.

 7. Re-registration: If your membership is canceled, you may not re-register under another name.